MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/about.md

 ms.custom: ""
 ---

-# About Operationalization with R Server
+# Operationalization with R Server

 This release of Microsoft R Server now includes an even better operationalization engine for all your advanced R analytics.
 Regardless of the source, language or method, you can simplify, deploy, and realize the promise and power of advanced analytics.